FARMING

 farming that is of concern.
 Transport to the slaughterhouse, often a long

-journey in crowded conditions without access to food and water, and the wait
+journey in crowded conditions without access to food and water, and the

 at the slaughterhouse followed by the slaughtering process are themselves